tianyuduan/iLearn/CSconcepts/OOP.md

 You can not add a new property to an existing object constructor without modifying the constructor itself.
 All JavaScript objects inherit properties and methods from a prototype.

+All objects have a prototype function.

 The JavaScript prototype property allows you to add new properties to object constructors, doing so allows for faster object creation and it will apply it not only to the class, but also any current object instances of that class.
+Doing so also makes use of less copy & pasta code, no need to repeat certain functions each time, at instanitiation.

+Calling prototype allows you to see all the built-in properties.
+Constructor function will point back to Object() function.

 ```
 function Person(first, last, age, eyecolor) {
   this.firstName = first;
   this.lastName = last;
   this.age = age;
-  this.eyeColor = eyecolor;
+  this.eyeColor = eyecolor;dd
 }

 Person.prototype.nationality = "English";
 ```

+__proto__ points back to Object.prototype

 **Encapsulation** refers to enclosing all the functionalities of an object within that object so that the object’s internal workings (its methods and properties) are hidden from the rest of the application.
 This allows us to abstract or localize specific set of functionalities on objects.